nasuni-labs/nasuni-dashboards/README.md

 # Install and Configure Nasuni Dashboards

-## Download Nasuni Dashboards Zip
-Click the green **Code** button within the Nasuni Labs nasuni-dashboards repository and select the **Download ZIP** option to download a local copy of the repository and extract the contents to your computer.

 ## Deploy the VM
 Deploy a Rocky Linux or Windows VM that meets the requirements for Nasuni Dashboards.